Keyboard shortcuts

 Limitations

-Simpson’s rule converges as \(O(h^4)\) and requires at least twice-differentiable integrands for its error estimate to apply.
+Simpson’s rule converges as \(O(h^4)\) and requires at least four-times-differentiable integrands for its error estimate to apply.
 It is not suitable for functions with discontinuities or singularities without splitting the interval.
-For functions with highly variable smoothness, prefer the adaptive Simpson method.
+The rule evaluates \(2n+1\) points per \(n\) subintervals — slightly more than the trapezoidal rule’s \(n+1\) — so Newton’s 3/8 rule may be preferred when the number of subintervals is a multiple of three and an equivalent accuracy is sought with more uniform node spacing.

 Newton’s 3/8 rule